Phedimus selskanianus (Regel & Maack) 't Hart

 Aizopsis hybrida, Aizopsis pseudohybrida, Anacampseros hybrida, Phedimus pseudohybridus, Sedum hohenackeri, Sedum hybridum, Sedum pseudohybridum, Sedum sibericum, Sedum vagans

-Phedimus hybridus, formerly known as Sedum hybridum, is a succulent plant with thick, woody rootstock and profusely branching stems.
+Phedimus hybridus, formerly known as Sedum hybridum, is a succulent plant with thick woody rootstock and profusely branching stems.
 The sterile shoots are short, decumbent, with crowded leaves at the tip.
-The leaves are green, reddish towards the tip, inversely egg- to spatula-shaped with obtusely serrate margin in apical half.
+The leaves are green, reddish towards the tip, inversely egg- to spatula-shaped with obtusely serrate margin in the apical half.
 They are up to 2 inches (5 cm) long and up to 0.8 inches (2 cm) wide.
 Flowering branches are ascending, up to 12 inches (30 cm) long, with smaller, more remote leaves.
 Flowers are star-shaped with golden yellow petals and orange anthers and appear in summer in dense clusters.